kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

 Each method will receive a [Request](https://github.com/kuzzleio/kuzzle-common-objects#request) object when an event occurs.
 Depending on the event triggered, the Request exposes a [Response](https://docs.kuzzle.io/api-documentation/kuzzle-response/) object that will contain the result of the controller's action corresponding to the event.

-In order to reflect the changes in Cassandra, we need to know the content of the document and in which collection and index it is stored in Kuzzle.
+In order to reflect the changes in Cassandra, we need to know the content of the document as well as the collection and index it is stored in.

 Depending on the triggered event, we will have different Response object formats.
 (Example for the `create` action : [document:create](https://docs.kuzzle.io/api-documentation/controller-document/create/))
 (You can refer to the [Document controller documentation](https://docs.kuzzle.io/api-documentation/controller-document/) for the contents of the Response object)

-For each event, we will transform the received data so that each document has the following format:
+For each event, we will transform the input data so that each document has the following format:

 ```js
 {